 He is the Choreographer in Residence at the ROYAL NEW ZEALAND BALLET and the Creative Director of PRIOR VISUAL, a project based film collective.

-Born in Melbourne, Australia, Loughlan is a graduate of the Victorian College of the Arts Secondary School and the New Zealand School of Dance.
+Described by Dance Aotearoa New Zealand as ‘A creative tour de force’, Loughlan Prior is an award winning Aussie/Kiwi choreographer and film maker based in Wellington.
 His choreographic work began as early as his first school years where he received the Warrandyte Youth Arts Award for promising emerging talent.

-In 2020 Loughlan will create new works for Royal New Zealand Ballet, Singapore Dance Theatre, Queensland Ballet, Palucca Hochschule für Tanz Dresden, New Zealand School of Dance and Ballet Collective Aotearoa.
+This year Loughlan will create new works for Singapore Dance Theatre, Queensland Ballet, Palucca Hochschule für Tanz Dresden, New Zealand School of Dance and Ballet Collective Aotearoa as well as a new work for RNZB to premiere in London at The Royal Ballet’s International Draft Works Programme.

 A constantly working mind with a burning passion for creation